pariseclipse/Boyeong/README.md

 * 💬 **K-Drama Phrasebook** – Learn trendy Korean expressions and phrases from your favorite shows.
 * 🐱 **Gamified Learning with Cute Cat Mascot** – Motivation through visual feedback (dancing/cute cat animations).

-Of course!
-Here's the **updated Screenshots section** in your `README.md`, now including the **K-drama Clip Learning Screen** with a short description.
-You can insert this into your README directly.

----

 ## 📸 Screenshots